francisco50/MyGym/README.md

 ###  ( MyGym)
-CORRETE is an App for running.
+MyGym is an App for working out both at home and at the gym.

 ### Purpose of App
 The purpose of this App is to help people workout more efficienly, and without alot of complicated workouts.
 As a semi - pro Athlete myself i believe working out should be simple with the right methods.